Shelley Caves

 Overview

-On the south side of Shelley Headland, where the next stretch of beach begins is a special little zone called Shelley Caves or more simply “Caves”.
+On the south side of Shelley Headland, northern NSW, where the next stretch of beach begins is a special little zone called Shelley Caves or more simply "Caves".

-As the name suggests, there is a series of sea caves that are fun to poke around in at low tide, but a bit dodgy at high tide.
-The caves have been created by waves eating into the ‘soft’ 180 million year old shale rock.
+As the name suggests, there is a series of sea caves that are fun to poke around in at low tide, but at high tide, it can get dangerous.
+The caves have been created by waves eating into the 'soft' 180 million-year-old shale rock.

 Does not cater for people with access needs.